genonullfree/teleporter/README.md

 Teleporter lets you pass the destination and a list of files you wish to send and it will create those files with the proper filenames on the receiving end.
 Each Teleporter binary can act as a client or a server so there's no need to move multiple software packages around.

-Teleporter can recursively copy files as well, just pass a directory name and it will copy files all the way down.
+Teleporter can recursively copy, overwrite, rename, and keep a backup of the destination file.

-Teleporter now does delta file transfers using the Blake3 hashing algorithm for files being overwritten.
+Teleporter now does delta file transfers using the xxHash3 hashing algorithm for files being overwritten, hashing the entire file as well as splitting the file into a number of smaller chunks.

-The protocol Teleporter implements to transfer files is called Teleport.
+The protocol Teleporter implements to transfer files is called Teleport and is defined in ``PROTOCOL.md``.

 # Usage
 ```